 Thank you for your e-mails and the invitation to comment on the SEA Scoping Reports for the Neighbourhood Plans listed above.
-We have no substantive objection to the contents of the documents but have the following comments and recommendations which we urge you to consider before finalizing the reports.
+We have no substantive objection to the contents of the documents.
+However, having considered the above Neighbourhood Plans please note that overall our comments and recommendations to you in relation to these remain substantively the same as those which we communicated to you in our letter of the 15th August 2014 in response to the first tranche of SEA Scoping Reports.
+We urge you to refer back to and consider these representations before finalizing the reports in relation to the above Neighbourhood Plans also.